homebridge-plugins/homebridge-blinkcameras/README.md

-# homebridge-blinkcameras
+# homebridge-platform-blink-security
-Homebridge Plugin for Blink Cameras
+Homebridge Platform Plugin for Blink Security Cameras, adapted from Homebridge Plugin for Blink Cameras project https://github.com/bartdorsey/homebridge-blinkcameras.

 This allows you to arm and disarm your Blink Home Security Cameras using Apple's HomeKit.
 This is a plugin for the excellent homebridge project https://github.com/nfarina/homebridge.

 This is built on top of node-blink-security https://github.com/madshall/node-blink-security

-To configure this set it up as an accessory in your homebridge config.json file.
+To configure this set it up as a platform in your homebridge config.json file.

-    "accessories" : [
+    "platforms" : [
       {
-        "accessory": "BlinkCameras",
+        "platform": "BlinkSecurity",
-        "name": "My Cameras",
+        "name": "Blink System",
         "username" : "<your blink email address>",
-        "password" : "<your blink password"
+        "password" : "<your blink password",
-      }
+        "discovery": true    // optional: set to false to disable intermittent discovery }
     ]

 At some point I would like to figure out how to use the API to make this show up also as a HomeKit Camera.
-For now though it just arms/disarms the camera by pretending to be a HomeKit Switch.
+For now though it just adds a HomeKit Switch to arm/disarm the system and a HomeKit Switch for each camera to arm/disarm each individual camera motion sensor.

+The switch to arm/disarm the system will be given the name from the config.
+Each camera switch will be given the camera name.
+Multiple systems and cameras with duplicate names cannot be supported until node-blink-security is updated to support it.

+The plugin defaults to refreshing every 30 seconds to add or remove cameras from the system, which is useful for troubleshooting.
+Discovery can be set to false for less overhead, but will require a reload whenever cameras are added or removed from the Blink system.